favdv/PowerQuery/README.md

 Note that some snippets can be copied and used immediately, while others need some minor tweaking for your specific environment.
 For example: API calls using the Web.Contents function must have the domain hard coded, otherwise auto-refresh will not work.

 # Repo structure
-The repository is split between:
-- generic functions (as in they can be used for all kinds of scenarios)
-- functions and patterns relating specific tools (e.g. retrieving data from tool specific APIs)
+The repository is set up in a way to easily target specific functions or patterns by seprating them into categories, like apis, data management (expanding/removing columns), etc.

 ## Functions
  Functions can be used without any user amendments and they should work immediately if used properly.